skl/android-training/README.md

 Prerequisites: http://skl.me/#building-your-first-android-app

-In order to compile this project, you need to set the `ANDROID_HOME` environment variable to the location the Android SDK, e.g.:
+In order to compile this project, you need to set the `ANDROID_HOME` environment variable to the location of the Android SDK, e.g.:

 ```
 export ANDROID_HOME=/usr/local/android-sdk